Functions reference

 {{ end }}

-The snippet above produces the “Done” text after the code produced by code/proto/kafka/channel/newFunction/block1 template for $protocol == "kafka" only if this template exists.
-Otherwise, it skips the “with” body.
+This produces the output of the template code/proto/kafka/channel/newFunction/block1 for $protocol == "kafka" only if this template exists.
+Otherwise, this snippet does nothing.

 Other helpers #